SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/README.md

    Solve the problem using a Graph representation as information container.

 ## About the approaches:
-Although a complete AntColonyAlgorithm consist in at least 13 different classes, with a minimal implementation of 2-3 classes (which are problem dependent) we can design an ACO that allow us to "optimize" some computationally "hard" problems (P, NP, NP-Complete and/or NP-Hard).
+While a complete AntColonyAlgorithm comprises at least 17 distinct classes, a minimal implementation can consist of just 3 to 4 classes, which are contingent on the problem being addressed.
+This streamlined implementation allows us to devise an ACO capable of optimizing computationally challenging problems categorized as P, NP, NP-Complete, and/or NP-Hard.

-In the examples we use the OptimizationLib build-in classes for the ACO optimization methodology.
-The three information structures used are the three most frequently used to store information.
-Most of the problems we will want to optimize could be reduced to one of these structures.
+In the provided examples, we leverage the built-in classes from OptimizationLib.aco to facilitate the ACO optimization approach.
+The three information structures employed are the most commonly used for storing data.
+The majority of the problems we aim to optimize can be reduced to one of these structures.

-However, we do not force the use of these structures, you can have whatever you want as World, Graph or PheromoneContainer.
-You can have any fancy structure that better fits your design, you just have to commit to the required interfaces.
+Nonetheless, we don't impose the use of these structures; you are free to adopt any World, Graph, or PheromoneContainer that suits your needs.
+You can opt for more sophisticated structures that align better with your design; you just need to adhere to the requisite interfaces.

 ## Comment:
-The examples in these folders are just to illustrate the power of ACOs, and the simplicity of use/implementation that give us the aco library in the OptimizationLib framework.
-The problem is solved using 3 different configurations, some configurations are more suitable for this problem and others are not.
-Just remember they are examples that you can use as template to adapt for your specific problems.
+The examples provided in these directories serve solely to showcase the capabilities of ACOs and the user-friendly implementation afforded by the aco library within the OptimizationLib framework.
+The problem at hand is addressed using three distinct configurations, with certain configurations being more apt for this particular problem than others.
+It's important to bear in mind that these are illustrative examples, meant to serve as templates that you can modify to suit your specific problems.